varshithchilagani/Music-store-data-analysis/README.md

-# Music Store Data Analysis 📊
+# Music Store Sales Analysis 📊

 An end-to-end SQL-based data analytics project performed on the Chinook music store dataset.
 The goal is to extract business insights using structured SQL queries and showcase real-world analytical thinking and cloud deployment.